ncerny/facl/README.md

 # facl

-Cookbook used to setup POSIX filesystem ACL's on Linux.
+Cookbook used to setup POSIX filesystem ACLs on Linux.

 ## Examples